blue86321/student-voting-portal/README.md

 ## Introduction
 The Student Voting Portal is a full-stack project utilizing Python and SpringBoot for the backend and React for the frontend.
-The portal caters to two distinct user types: normal user and admin.
+The portal caters to three distinct user types: normal user, admin, and superuser.

 - **Normal user**
   - Register/Login with email